kwsch/PKHeX/README.md

 ## Building

-PKHeX can be compiled with any C# compiler.
+PKHeX can be compiled with any compiler that supports C# 6.0.

 ### IDE